simpleledger/SLPDB/README.md

 	* Fixed issue with block and mempool item cache used to ignore duplicate zmq notifications
 	* Fixed testnet config starting block (off by one)
 	* P2MS and P2PK output addresses are stored as `scriptPubKey:<hex>`
+	* Reduced number of RPC calls by subscribing to zmq 'rawtx' instead of 'hashtx'
 	* Other minor improvements